jasonsturges/postgresql-dotnet-core/README.md

 ### Run Entity Framework Migrations

-Execute the following comment inside the project directory, **where the csproj file is located**:
+Execute the following comment inside the project directory, **where the .csproj file is located**:

     $ dotnet ef database update